VincentSheehan22/UCDPA_vincentsheehan/README.md

    * Excludes features from further analysis.

 Missing data was explored to determine how best to handle.
-A function `handle_missing_data.py` was created to take dataframe as input, convert entries with value "--" - representing missing in the NHL dataset - to `NaN`.
+A function `handle_missing_data.py` was created to take dataframe as input, convert entries with value "--" - representing missing data in the NHL dataset - to `NaN`.
 With NaNs populated in the dataframe, the function then obtains a count of missing data per column.
 The modified data frame and missing data counts are then returned.